 The broad scope of biology in science and society, and the variety of subjects studied within a biology degree, offer great potential as a ‘lab’ for testing out a variety of teaching and learning methods.
 Exploring these opportunities and mainstreaming already developed innovations at the broader departmental and program level is the core of our strategic focus area Innovative Teaching.
 Activities in innovative teaching are tightly linked to Learning Culture and Practical Training.

 Our educations are research-based.
-This means that we teach the latest biological research; that our students get experience with conducting their own research; and that our work is both based on, and contributes to, educational research.
+This means that we teach the latest biological research, that our students get experience with conducting their own research, and that our work is both based on, and contributes to, educational research.

-Examples of Innovative teaching projects:
+Below are examples of Innovative teaching projects.

-- Open student meetings and seminars where teaching and learning methods are presented and discussed.
+Beyond these projects, we conduct research on math in biology, cooperative learning, digital tools for species identification (see ArtsApp) and online learning more generally (see bioSTATS, bioWRITE and Learning Arctic biology).
+We support several running teacher-initiated projects on active student learning, student learning strategies, field teaching and course alignment.
+We have open student meetings and seminars where teaching and learning methods are presented and discussed.
 The seminars are also used as transferable skill training seminars for students to gain knowledge on specific subjects.